 International Music Council’s 2019 Music Rights Award

 It was a surprise and a great honour to learn in May 2019 that Scoil Úna Naofa Violin and Orchestra Project was chosen as the 2019 Laureate of the International Music Council’s Music Rights Award.
-Many thanks to the European Federation of Amateur Orchestras for supporting our nomination for this prestigious award, and to IAYO Irish Association of Youth Orchestras for putting the Project forward for nomination
+Many thanks to the European Federation of Amateur Orchestras for supporting our nomination for this prestigious award, and to Irish Association of Youth Orchestras ( IAYO for forwarding the Project for nomination.

 The award was received in Paris at the World Music Forum on Saturday 28th September 2019 by Sister Bernadette Sweeney, accompanied by Carl Jones and Seamus Doyle, principal bass of RTÉ Concert Orchestra, conductor of both Scoil Úna Naofa Orchestra and St Agnes’ Parents String Orchestra and Chairman of St Agnes’ Community Centre for Music & the Arts.

 Carl was one of two youth panelists in a session at the World Music Forum discussing young people’s right to have access to musical involvement through participation, listening, creation, and information.
 Carl is an exceptional person who has achieved a 1st prize at the BT Young Scientist while also taking leading roles in musical theatre, playing double bass in St Agnes' Chamber Orchestra, Dublin Youth Orchestra, and now the Irish Youth Wind Ensemble.
 He will be a tremendous youth ambassador for Crumlin, Dublin, and Ireland.